 This is the 2nd part of our seminar, “Intellectual Property in Japan (Patent right)”.

-We will explain about “Intellectual property rights” in an easy-to-understand manner with slides.
+“Intellectual property rights” will be explained in an easy-to-understand manner with slides.

 ☆ ☆ ☆